Water Bore Drilling

 Assumptions used below

-• Dry season = May – November usage: 2 hours per day, 14 hours per week.
-8 months
+- Dry season = May – November usage: 14 hours per week for 34.6 weeks (484.4 hours total)

-• Wet season = Dec – April usage: 8 hours per week.
-4 Months
+- Wet season = Dec – April usage: 8 hours per week for 17.4 weeks (139.2 hours total)

 Calculations:

-Dry season.
-8 months x 4.33 weeks per month = 34.6 weeks
+Dry season: 8 months x 4.33 weeks per month = 34.6 weeks

-Wet season.
-4 months = 52-34.6 = 17.4 weeks
+Wet season: 4 months = 52 - 34.6 = 17.4 weeks

 Flow rates per year: